Avoid distractions while driving. For example, install a hands-free kit in your car instead of using your cell phone. Find out more.

 Never disobey road signs.
 Always stay within the speed limit.

 Always place your valuables like cell phones and wallets in the boot of your car.

 Public transport safety

-- If you're followed when you exit a vehicle /station, go to the nearest well-lit populated area, call the police or scream for help.
+Maintain a schedule that ensures there are enough people at your bus or train stop.
+If someone follows you when you exit a vehicle /station, go to the nearest well-lit populated area, call the police, or scream for help.